Owner of 3D-printed gun company accused of sex with minor

-DALLAS (AP) — The owner of a Texas company that is being sued by several states over its plan to disseminate blueprints for making untraceable 3D-printed guns had sex with an underage girl and paid her $500 afterward, police allege in an affidavit filed Wednesday.
+DALLAS (AP) — The owner of a Texas company that is being sued by several states over its plan to disseminate blueprints for making untraceable 3D-printed guns is wanted on an arrest warrant over an allegation that he had sex with an underage girl and paid her $500 afterward.

-The girl accused Cody R. Wilson of having sex with her at an Austin hotel on Aug.
-15, Austin police Detective Shaun Donovan wrote in a request for a warrant to arrest Wilson on a sexual assault charge.
-The court filing doesn't say how old the girl is, but Texas' age of consent is 17.
+Austin police Cmdr.
+Troy Officer said at a news conference Wednesday that Cody R. Wilson was scheduled to fly back to the U.S. from Taipei, Taiwan, but he didn't board the plane.
+He said his department is working with national and international law enforcement to try to locate Wilson, who didn't reply to a phone message from The Associated Press seeking comment.

-Wilson, 30, wasn't in custody as of early Wednesday afternoon, jail records indicated.
-He did not respond to a phone message seeking comment.
+Officer said it's unclear why Wilson went to Taiwan, but he is known to travel extensively.
+He said before Wilson flew there, a friend of the girl told Wilson that police were investigating her claim that he had sex with her.

 Video surveillance shows Wilson and the youth getting out of a vehicle at the hotel and then exiting an elevator together on the seventh floor, Donovan wrote.
 The footage shows them returning to the elevator later that night.